icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The asEventActor structure is not syntactically valid."
 }
 ```
-2. The _asEventActor_ data structure must be embedded within an entity object, and the entity object must be embedded within another object.
+2. Test case [-11301](#id-testCase-11301){ #id-testCase-11301 }: The _asEventActor_ data structure must be embedded within an entity object, and the entity object must be embedded within another object.
 ``` json
 {
   "code": -11301,